Staten Island Railway: Main Line stations

-Former stations
+Stations on former branches

 North Shore Branch

 The North Shore Branch closed to passenger service at midnight on March 31, 1953.
 A small portion of the western end is used for freight service as part of the ExpressRail intermodal network at the Howland Hook Marine Terminal.
 The network, which opened in 2007, connects to the Chemical Coast after crossing the Arthur Kill Vertical Lift Bridge.
 The North Shore Branch served Procter & Gamble, United States Gypsum, shipbuilders and a car float at Saint George Yard.
 A smaller eastern portion, which provided seasonal passenger service to the Richmond County Bank Ballpark station (where the Staten Island Yankees played), operated from June 24, 2001, to June 18, 2010.
 In 2008, restoration was discussed along the mostly abandoned 6.1 mi line as part of the island's light-rail plan.
 An environmental impact assessment is being worked on for the implementation of a bus rapid transit line on the North Shore Branch.